MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-manage-v0.md

 <!-- :::item name="LocalPathsForInstalledExtensions"::: -->
 **`LocalPathsForInstalledExtensions`**<br><!-- :::editable-content name="Value"::: -->
-The local installation paths for the selected extensions for installation. <br/>Note: In case multiple extensions are selected for installation, the output is a comma separated list of local paths for each of the selected extension in the order they appear in the Install Extensions field.
+This input is the local installation paths for the extensions you select.

+If you select multiple extensions, the output is a comma-separated list of local paths for each of the extensions you select.
+The output lists the paths in the order they appear in the Install Extensions field.
 <!-- :::editable-content-end::: -->
 <!-- :::item-end::: -->